Volume 1, page 40-49

 who died in Delft on the 27th of July 1641, and left two sons.
 The first was Pieter van Mierevelt, born on 5 October 1595, who was an excellent portrait painter, as one can see from a piece in the dissection room in Delft, being of a kind similar to those of his father .

 PAULUS MOREELSE was born in Utrecht in 1571.
 Karel van Mander commemorates him on page 212 B. of his book and says: Also in Utrecht is a painter named Paulus Moreelse.
 He is special in painting large as life: has today several in progress which are masterfully handled, as of the Count and Countess of Culemborg [= Floris II van Pallandt and Catharina van den Bergh] full length, as large as life, the wife of Sr. Knotter, whose face is artfully handled, and still others.
 He is a pupil of Michiel Mierevelt and still fairly young.
 We add to this that he had already been in Italy by then and had accordingly improved markedly in his art.
 Being in Rome he had practiced the painting of histories but then found no time to paint any histories because he was hindered or prevented by the multitude of portraits that flowed to him from all sides.
-He was not just an artful painter in arranging animals, which garnered him great fame, but also an architect, which is why the Catharijnepoort in Utrecht was built after his design.
+He was not just an artful painter in that capacity, which garnered him great fame, but also an architect, which is why the Catharijnepoort in Utrecht was built after his design.
 He died as counsellor and alderman of the city of Utrecht in the year 1639, and his corpse was committed to earth with a stately following.
 This was not granted to the pious JAN WOUTERSZ. van CUYCK, artful panel and glass painter,

 Michiel van Mierevelt and Pieter van Mierevelt